-The first Sense Supper Club in Mexico City gathered liked-minded people from different backgrounds and fields to share their projects, side-hustles and to speak their minds about on culture, consumption, sustainability and social innovation.
+The first Sense Supper Club in Mexico City gathered like-minded people from different backgrounds and fields to share their projects, side-hustles and to speak their minds about on culture, consumption, sustainability and social innovation.

-by Rodrigo Herrera, Senser host
+By Rodrigo Herrera, Senser Host

 It is impossible to ignore to the weather if you live in Mexico City; it may switch from winter to summer, to a thunderstorm in the same day!
 Recently, we have had lot of hail (it messes the city up and makes everybody really crabby).
 This why, as trivial as it sounds, weather was our starting point that naturally lead the conversation to climate change.

 Moving deep into our conversation and experiences, I discovered several takeaways and challenged my preconceptions around the future of work (and the new economies based on services), the influence of our parents in our feeding habits, the difference between interpreting and translating, and the reality of people living with a hearing impairment.

 - Rodrigo Herrera – Marketer & Equality Campaigner

 - Marilaura Lopez – Making Music Accessible For Hearing Loss